idena-network/idena-docs/docs/iip/iip-3.md

 `x=max(2592000,epoch_duration*2)`
 where:
-2592000 = 1 month in seconds
+2592000 = 1 month (30 days) in seconds
-epoch_duration = epoch duration in seconds in which undelegation took place `OR` epoch duration in seconds in which the identity became validated
+epoch_duration = epoch duration in seconds in which undelegation took place `OR` epoch duration in seconds in which the identity reached age 1

 **For undelegated identities:** `x` is added to the timestamp of the block with the 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
 **For newly validated identities:** `x` is added to the timestamp of the block they first become validated in (this would be the block changing the epoch).